davidbrowne/dsga/README.md

 Current version: `v0.3.0`

-Implemented:

-The vector class is implemented.
-Still missing:

-* Most tests for vector functions (from section 8 of the spec)

-Implementation just getting started:

-* The matrix classes, their interactions with vectors, and their tests.
+***All the vector and matrix functionality is implemented***.
+While there are many tests, there are many more to write for both the vectors and the matrices.

 ## Usage